Ray structures on Teichm\"uller Space: Subconvergence of harmonic maps rays

 \subsection{Subconvergence of harmonic map rays}

-We first show that harmonic map rays are almost geodesics with respect to the Thurston metric. {(We refer to the notion of a length of a foliation defined in subsection~\ref{subsec:ExtremalHyperbolicLength}.)} \begin{proposition} For for any $\epsilon>0$, there exists ${\mathbf{T}=}\mathbf{T}(\epsilon)>0$, such that for any harmonic map ray $\HR_{X,\Phi}$ with $\|\Phi\|=1$ and for all $s>t\geq \mathbf{T}$,
+We first show that harmonic map rays are almost geodesics with respect to the Thurston metric.
+(We refer to the notion of length of a foliation defined in subsection~\ref{subsec:ExtremalHyperbolicLength}.) \begin{proposition} For for any $\epsilon>0$, there exists $\mathbf T>0$ depending only on $\epsilon$ and the topology of $S$, such that for any harmonic map ray $\HR_{X,\Phi}$ with $\|\Phi\|=1$ and for all $s>t\geq \mathbf{T}$,

 and